MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 ---
 title: Use Teams Toolkit to provision cloud resources
 author: MuyangAmigo
-description: Learn how to do provision cloud resources using Teams Toolkit in Visual Studio Code and Visual Studio, resource creation and customize resource provision. ms.author: shenwe ms.localizationpriority: medium ms.topic: overview
+description: Learn how to do provision cloud resources using Teams Toolkit in Visual Studio Code, resource creation and customize resource provision. ms.author: shenwe ms.localizationpriority: medium ms.topic: overview